worldmateproject/scoping-review-child-robot/README.md

 ## 5. Full-text Articles Assessed
 In this satge, two levels have been invovled

-### Python Script-Based and Manual Check
+### A. Python Script-Based and Manual Check
-First,  Python Script (looking at Config.py using Sorting_Stage) was used to exclude papers not directly relevant to the research focus.
+Python Script (see Config.py using Sorting_Stage) was used to exclude papers not directly relevant to the research focus.
 Specifically, records were removed if they primarily involved topics such as Neurodivergence (e.g., Autism), Review articles, Ethics, Healthcare applications, Exoskeletons, Swarm Robotics, or Surgical Robotics.

 - Excluded: 393  papers
 - hncluded: 1899 papers

+---
+### B. LLM-Based and Manual Check
-The second is LLM Prompt along side the Manual Double check (Involved OpenAI GPT-based API (gpt-4.1, and gpt-4o) Refer to LLM_Screening.py and Manual double-Check).
+Second is Large Language Model (LLM) Prompt along side the Manual Double check (Involved OpenAI GPT-based API (gpt-4.1, and gpt-4o) Refer to LLM_Screening.py and Manual double-Check).

-### LLM-Based and Manual Check

-Large Language Models (LLMs) were used to assess the remaining papers as implemented in LLM_Screening.py.
+LLMs were used to assess the remaining papers as implemented in LLM_Screening.py.
 Specifically, OpenAI GPT-based APIs (gpt-4.1 and gpt-4o) classified full-text papers as “related” or “not related” based on the criteria outlined in the Eligibility and Inclusion section.
 Each classification included a justification statement to ensure transparency.
 Using LLMs significantly scaled the screening process, enabling faster and more consistent evaluation of a large volume of papers for a comprehensive literature review.
 To maintain reliability, all LLM outputs were manually reviewed by two researchers to confirm alignment with inclusion criteria.
 Outcome: